emranxec/KeepLearning/README.md

 > React Is Faster Than jQuery.
 One of the biggest things that React has going for it is the use of the Virtual DOM (Document Object Model) instead of the traditional DOM.
 While jQuery works with the DOM directly, React uses the virtual DOM which is what makes React so much faster.

 #### Is Angular better than React?
->Angular is better than React if your application is enterprise-grade and you need to incorporate complex functionalities like progressive, single-page, and native web apps.
+>Angular is better than React if your application is enterprise-grade, and you need to incorporate complex functionalities like progressive, single-page, and native web apps.
 However, React specializes in creating UI components and can be used in any application, including single-page apps
 ----
 ### Q. what is bootstrap?
 > Bootstrap is a free, open source front-end development framework for the creation of websites and web apps.